Allliance/Adversarial-Train-Anomaly/README.md

-# Adversarial-Train-Anomaly
+# Robust Anomaly Detection
-Training a robust anomaly detection model
+Implementation of some method for robust anomaly detection